Israeli forces kill Palestinian as clashes flare in West Bank

 JERUSALEM Israeli troops shot dead a Palestinian during clashes on Tuesday in the occupied West Bank, a day after Palestinian assailants fatally stabbed an Israeli soldier and a woman in attacks that raised fears of a new uprising.

-Prime Minister Benjamin Netanyahu said Israel would seek to crush the spiralling violence by meting out stiffer punishments, deploying more forces and destroying assailants' homes.
+Prime Minister Benjamin Netanyahu said Israel would seek to crush the spiraling violence by meting out stiffer punishments, deploying more forces and destroying assailants' homes.

 "We have defeated terrorism until now and shall do so again," Netanyahu said in nationally televised remarks after consulting with security chiefs.